Kazmirchuk/nats-tcl/API.md

 Creates a new instance of `nats::connection` with default options and initialises a [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) instance with the severity level set to `warn`.
 If you pass in a connection name, it will be sent to NATS in a `CONNECT` message, and will be indicated in the logger name.

 ### objectName cget option
 Returns the current value of an option as described above.
-Dash in front of an option name is optional.

 ### objectName configure ?option? ?value option value...?
 When given no arguments, returns a dict of all options with their current values.
 When given one option, returns its current value (same as `cget`).
 When given more arguments, assigns each value to an option.
 The only mandatory option is `servers`, and others have reasonable defaults.
 Under the hood it is implemented using the [cmdline::getoptions](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/cmdline/cmdline.md#3) command, so it understands the special `-?` option for interactive help.